About Zucchini Lasagna Boats

 This recipe is designed to use only two zucchini, making it a perfect side dish or lunch option.

-And as for The Husband and I, this dish made for a perfect light dinner for the two of us.
+And as for an old friend of mine and I, this dish made for a perfect light dinner for the two of us.

 But should you need to crank up the servings, this recipe is easy to double or triple (or even quadruple!) so long as you keep the number of zucchini’s to an even number: 4 zucchini, 6 zucchini, etc etc. If you need help with math (no judging, because I can’t math either) the recipe card below will help you sort out the ingredients.